lucibits/react-newsfeed/react-newsfeed/README.md

 This project has 2 versions:
-1. The repository one was created with [Create React App](https://github.com/facebook/create-react-app).
+1. The repository version was created with [Create React App](https://github.com/facebook/create-react-app).

 ## To run the app
 In the project directory, you can run: